 An essay is expected to have a beginning, a middle, and an end.

-- The introduction can take various forms and depends on individual style.
-Some students, while carefully planning their essay, still find it useful to draft or edit their introduction at the end of the writing process. - The main body of the essay consists of the argument, which is developed and extended sequentially throughout. - Before writing, consider the order of your argument and the weight which different points require in the overall structure. - Make sure you have sufficient evidence and examples to demonstrate your point.
-You might also need to consider alternative points of view, or think how to counter them. - When processing your work electronically, you can of course alter the structure.
-As you write, remember always to ask yourself whether your writing proceeds in a logical order, and whether what you are writing helps to answer the question. - The final part of the essay (that is, the conclusion), should weigh up the key points of your argument and offer a judgement in relation to the set question and the work you have done in the essay itself.
-Do not introduce new material, arguments or ideas at this stage.
+The introduction can take various forms and depends on individual style.
+Some students, while carefully planning their essay, still find it useful to draft or edit their introduction at the end of the writing process.
+The main body of the essay consists of the argument, which is developed and extended sequentially throughout.
+Before writing, consider the order of your argument and the weight which different points require in the overall structure.
+Make sure you have sufficient evidence and examples to demonstrate your point.
+You might also need to consider alternative points of view, or think how to counter them.
+When processing your work electronically, you can of course alter the structure.
+As you write your essay by hand, remember always to ask yourself whether your writing proceeds in a logical order, and whether what you are writing helps to answer the question.
+The final part of the essay (that is, the conclusion), should weigh up the key points of your argument and offer a judgement in relation to the set question and the work you have done in the essay itself.